 - BrandCosta Del Mar

 Oakley always gets major style points, but their sunglasses are highly effective against harsh sunlight and glare as well.
 Oakley sunglasses promises fantastic coverage over light gaps, while also giving you the full benefit of 100% UV-blocking technology.
 We would like to point out that these are coated, so scratches and wear-and-tear may have an adverse effect on their effectiveness over time – if you’re not careful how you store them.

-We discuss the depths of prescription fishing sunglasses further in this guide.
-If you’re looking for some all-in-one solution, note that these are prescription-ready if you’d like, but it does come with an added cost.
+Oakley’s Plutonite lenses (quality polycarbonate plastic) block out 100% of UVA, UVB, and UVC rays, as well as blue light up to 400nm.
 The polarization on these lenses allow you to glare through the glints of light off the water, see into the depths of the ocean, and up your fishing game.
 Love sunglasses?
-Check out our review of the best Gucci sunglasses for our top picks.
+Check out our review of the best-selling Gucci sunglasses for our top picks.

 Flexible plastic frames

 The polarization on these lenses is nothing short of fantastic.
 You’ll be able to glare at the water, no matter how bright and cloudless the day is, and enhance your fishing game.
 Before you move on to the next, we would just like to stress the durability and impact resistance of the lenses.
-It looked good, reviews sounded good, but until you actually put them to the test, you won’t believe just how flawless the construction is.
-Find more great products like this by checking out our guide to the best Ray Ban sunglasses.
+Many customers rave about the strong and durable construction, reporting they’re great for both fishing and driving.
+Find more great products like this by checking out our guide to the top-rated Ray-Ban sunglasses.

 Flexible and durable BPA-free composite frames